yandex-research/On-Efficient-Scaling-Of-GNNs/README.md

 # GNN Benchmarking & Acceleration Framework

+Official repository for the ICML 2026 Spotlight paper **"On Efficient Scaling of GNNs via IO-Aware Layers Implementations"**

 A framework for benchmarking and accelerating Graph Neural Network convolutions on GPUs.
 Includes custom CUDA and Triton kernels for SpMM/attention, wrappers for PyG, DGL, cuGraph, TCGNN, DFGNN, and FuseGNN, plus Optuna-based kernel autotuning.
 Models, datasets, and training